 The authorized capital of Pembina consists of an unlimited number of Common Shares, a number of Class A Preferred Shares, issuable in series, not to exceed 254,850,850 Class A Preferred Shares, and an unlimited number of Class B Preferred Shares.
-As of December 31, 2023, there were approximately 549 million Common Shares outstanding, and approximately 11 million Common Shares issuable pursuant to outstanding options under the Option Plan.
-On December 19, 2023, Pembina issued 29.9 million Subscription Receipts pursuant to the Subscription Receipt Offering, which Subscription Receipts entitle the holders thereof to receive, among other things, one Common Share for each Subscription Receipts held upon completion of the Alliance/Aux Sable Acquisition, as more particularly described under "Subscription Receipts" below.
-In addition, 10 million Series 1 Class A Preferred Shares, 6 million Series 3 Class A Preferred Shares, 10 million Series 5 Class A Preferred Shares, 10 million Series 7 Class A Preferred Shares, 9 million Series 9 Class A Preferred Shares, 8 million Series 15 Class A Preferred Shares, 8 million Series 19 Class A Preferred Shares, approximately 15 million Series 21 Class A Preferred Shares, approximately 1 million Series 22 Class A Preferred Shares, 10 million Series 3.2 Class A Preferred Shares, 8 million Series 3.2 Class A Preferred Shares, 9 million Series 3.2 Class A Preferred Shares, 9 million Series 3.2 Class A Preferred Shares, 8 million Series 3.2 Class A Preferred Shares, 9 million Series 3.2 Class A Preferred Shares, 9 million Series 3.2 Class A Preferred Shares, 8 million Series 3.2 Class A Preferred Shares, 9 million Series 3.2 Class A Preferred Shares, 10 million Series 3.2 Class A Preferred Shares, 10 million
+As of December 31, 2024, there were approximately 581 million Common Shares outstanding, and approximately 4 million Common Shares issuable pursuant to outstanding options under the Option Plan.
+In addition, 10 million Series 1 Class A Preferred Shares, 6 million Series 3 Class A Preferred Shares, 10 million Series 5 Class A Preferred Shares, 10 million Series 7 Class A Preferred Shares, 9 million Series 9 Class A Preferred Shares, 8 million Series 15 Class A Preferred Shares, 6 million Series 17 Class A Preferred Shares, 8 million Series 19 Class A Preferred Shares, approximately 15 million Series 21 Class A Preferred Shares, approximately 1 million Series 22 Class A Preferred Shares, 10 million Series 25 Class A Preferred Shares and 600,000 Series 2021-A Class A Preferred Shares were issued and outstanding as of December 31, 2024.
+On January 8, 2025, Pembina redeemed all of its approximately 1 million issued and outstanding Series 22 Class A Preferred Shares for a redemption price equal to \$25.50 per Series 22 Class A Preferred Share, plus all accrued and unpaid dividends thereon to but excluding the date fixed for redemption.